NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 (:numref:`rc_bundle_adjust`).
 The tag better not have any numerical characters, as that may confuse ``rig_calibrator``.

-The images are expected to be 8 bit, with .jpg, .png, or .tif extension.
+The images are expected to be 8 or 16 bit, with .jpg, .png, or .tif extension.

 If some sensors also have depth data, the same convention is followed, with the file extension being .pc.
 Example::